sctongye/Customizable-Django-Pagination/README.md

 page_number = request.GET.get('page', 1) # required
 total_customer_count = Customer.objects.all().count() # required

+search_string = request.GET.urlencode() # this is needed if you have search function
 per_page_number = 10 # optional, 10 by default
 side_page_number = 2 # optional, 2 by default
 ```